-In this tutorial we will show you how to install and configuration Steam on CentOS 7.
+In this tutorial, we will show you how to install and configuration Steam on CentOS 7.
 For those of you who didn’t know, Steam is a digital distribution platform for video games.
-As Amazon Kindle is digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
-It provides you the option to buy and install games, play multiplayer and stay in touch with other games via social networking on its platform.
+As Amazon Kindle is a digital distribution platform for e-Books, iTunes for music, similarly Steam is for games.
+It provides you with the option to buy and install games, plays multiplayer, and stays in touch with other games via social networking on its platform.
 The games are protected with DRM.
-Recently, over 4500 games are available through steam and 125 million active users are registered with Steam platform.
+Recently, over 4500 games are available through Steam, and 125 million active users are registered with the Steam platform.

 Install Steam on CentOS 7

 Step 1.
 First, you need to enable the EPEL repository on your system.

 If you are already running a 32-bit desktop, it’s very likely that you have most of the dependencies already installed.
 If you are running a 64 bit desktop with proprietary Nvidia or AMD drivers; make sure you have the appropriate 32-bit OpenGL libraries installed, otherwise Steam will throw a “GLX error” when starting and games will not work.

 Also, if you are running on Open Source drivers on 64 bit, make sure to install the supporting S3 texture compression library.
 The 32 bit one, of course, being a dependency of the Steam package, is already installed.
 Example: